Why Email Marketing?

 Successful email marketing campaigns can do wonders for your business – getting started with building a strategy and recipient list is the first hurdle.
 This email marketing mastery guide will help you on your way to email marketing success, but before you get going with email marketing, there are a few decisions that you need to make and some areas to be aware of:

 UK law regarding direct marketing states that you’re “only allowed to send marketing emails to individual customers if they’ve given you permission.”
 Your email marketing must include who you are, that you’re selling something, and what promotions are included, and any conditions.
 If you plan to buy/rent a mailing list, you must check with the supplier that you have the right to use the list for email marketing purposes.

 The UK Guide to the General Data Protection Regulation (GDPR) “gives individuals the right to object to the processing of their personal data in certain circumstances” and the “absolute right to stop their data [from] being used for direct marketing.”
 Every marketing email you send must include the ability to opt-out/unsubscribe from your marketing emails.
 Customers have a legal right to stop their information from being used for direct marketing purposes.
 Those who unsubscribe from your emails must also be notified that you have added them to a list of individuals who do not want to be emailed.

 Deciding on an email provider

-That's all for part 1 of our Guide to Email Marketing Mastery - check out part 2 "Building your Recipients"!
+That’s all for Part 1 of our Guide to Email Marketing Mastery.
+Check out the next three parts to learn more about email marketing: